 Stock market investing for beginners can be exciting — or terrifying.
-After all, you want your money to grow so you can reach your financial goals.
+After all, you want your money to grow so you can reach your investment goals.
 But investing in stocks can be a tricky thing, especially if you follow daily investment news or have friends telling you about investing in penny stocks.

-Manage your money more effectively by avoiding these common mistakes that rookie investors make:
+Manage your money more effectively by avoiding these common mistakes that rookie investors make.

 1. Investing Without a Plan

 Before you dive into investing, come up with a plan for why you’re investing.
 Sure, everyone wants to make more money — but how much do you need to reach your personal goals?
 If you would be happy saving for a $15,000 car, your investments might look different than if you wanted to save $1 million for retirement.

 Save for Retirement: The Best Roth IRA Accounts for Your Nest Egg

 It’s tempting to buy into hot performers in the market, but this is just one of many investment mistakes to avoid.
 “The best past performance might also mean the highest risk,” said Daniel Zajac, certified financial planner and owner of Finance and Flip Flops.
 “If you buy at the wrong time, you may be exposing yourself to more risk than you are comfortable with.”

 3. Buying Only One Stock

 The key to investing is diversification.
 By diversifying your investments, you can better navigate the highs and lows of the market.
 On this, Zajac warned investors of the perils of investing in just one stock.
 “The key [to] any sound investment strategy is diversification,” he said.
 “Picking one stock can be the opposite of diversification.
 You are literally putting all of your eggs in one basket.”

 4. Not Knowing What You’re Investing In